katcipis/stonks/docs/api.md

 # Error Handling

-When an error occurs you can expect an HTTP status code indicating the nature of the failure and also a response body with an error message giving some more information on what went wrong (when appropriate).
+When an error occurs you can always expect an HTTP status code indicating the nature of the failure and also a response body with an error message giving some more information on what went wrong (when appropriate).